Before we go any further with this, let's try to address this question that I'm pretty sure is in your mind right now.

 This structure is used to describe an action that took place right before another action.
 It is nearly similar to the structure après avoir/ être + participe passé

-I hope you found this article helpful and I am looking forward to your comments.
+I hope you found this article about French participe present helpful and I am looking forward to your comments.

-If you want more simplified (and not boring) grammar lessons, check out the Talk in French grammar book for beginners and for intermediate learners.
-Or you can get both at a lower price by clicking the image below.
+If you want more simplified (and not boring) grammar lessons, check out the French Vocabulary Mastery Course.